Guides on Caring for Living Things

 How to take care of someone’s plants when you have a decidedly not green thumb:

 Accept the job begrudgingly.
 Your housemate sort of said yes for you, or you can tell that the need for help is greater than your fear of failure.
-In the case of this summer, a former tenant of the house I moved into left all of her plants behind for two months.
-It was just me, a mostly empty house, and an unfamiliar jungle.
+You may find yourself moving into the house you will rent for the next year, where a former tennant has left her plants to be under your care for two months.
+You settle into a strange reality: you alone, a nearly empty house, and an unfamiliar jungle.

 Approach the job with dignity, but beg for highly specific instructions.
 You know yourself – if it’s not written down, it won’t be “instinctual” or “obvious.”